How Much Does It Really Cost to Build and Run a Cruise Ship? And How Do They Make Money?

 Fuel is a massive expense for cruise lines, and how much a ship uses depends on its size and speed.

 Smaller ships are a bit more efficient, typically using 100 to 150 tonnes daily.
-At an average of 125 tonnes, that’s still nearly $95,000 per day, or $34 million a year on fuel alone.
-Not exactly small change.
+Even at more conservative fuel prices, that still means tens of thousands of dollars per day, adding up to $20–40 million per year just on fuel for a single vessel.

 Cruise Ships Need a Lot of TLC